-In January 2011, the MTA launched a voluntary Continuing Education (CE) Program.
+In January 2011, the CMT Association launched a voluntary Continuing Education (CE) Program.
 The purpose of this program is to encourage professionals to expand their knowledge and stay up-to-date on new developments in the field of Technical Analysis.
 Since its inauguration, the CE Program has been a great success, with over 60% of the active membership participating in some capacity.

 Members and affiliates who participate in the voluntary CE Program are asked to satisfy a 15 credit level before the end of the calendar year.
 Those who accomplish this achievement receive a Certificate of Completion at the end of the year to display in their home or office.